Updated: Sep 15

 Caring for basil

-In this section, we’ll cover everything you need to know about soil preparation, how to properly water your basil, thinning, and the benefits of mulching.
-We’ll also talk transplanting, companion planting, as well as your growing structure options!
+In this section, I’ll cover everything you need to know about soil preparation, how to properly water your basil, thinning, and the benefits of mulching.
+I’ll also talk transplanting, companion planting, as well as your growing structure options!

 PREPARING YOUR SOIL